Frequently Asked Questions

 - If stopped while walking or driving your car, you refuse to answer police questions, or give false, evasive or contradictory information.

-- If you match a suspect profile described to the police.
+- If you match the description of a suspect given to the police.

-- If you use derogatory or offensive language, you may be saying the wrong thing at the wrong time.
+- If you use derogatory or offensive language.

 While these things are taken into consideration when questioning you, the police must respect your right to refuse to answer questions that sound accusatory.

 This information is based on guidelines established by the National Black Police Association.